 Pultruded Round Tubes and Connectors Truss

-Many applications from robots to load-bearing structures require customized beams.
-Element 6 Composites specializes in designing and fabricating custom carbon fiber beams for a wide array of industries and users.
-Although carbon fiber beams are typically more expensive than a similar metal component, the substantial weight savings that can be achieved through advanced composites often outweighs this upfront investment.
+Many applications from robots to load-bearing structures require customized carbon fiber structural beams.
+Element 6 Composites specializes in designing and fabricating custom carbon fiber structural beams for a wide array of industries and users.
+Although these beams are typically more expensive than a similar metal component, the substantial weight savings that can be achieved through advanced composites often outweighs this upfront investment.

 Weighing in at only 9 pounds, this 8ft curved beam held 2500 pounds without breaking.

-Cantilever beam testing and corresponding finite element analysis results for a carbon fiber box beam.
-Using a combination of FEA and experimental testing, Element 6 Composites is able to build highly optimized beam structures for each customer and application.
+Cantilever beam testing and corresponding finite element analysis results for a carbon fiber beam.
+Using a combination of FEA and experimental testing, Element 6 Composites is able to build highly optimized carbon fiber structural beams for each customer and application.